 Some headphones prevent noise from coming in and interrupting your music by almost completely sealing off your ear canal.
 Those are passive noise cancelling.

-The price for good headphones starts around ₦7,000 and goes as high as ₦200,000 or more.
+The price for good models starts around ₦7,000 and goes as high as ₦200,000 or more if you want the very best headphones.
 There’s a sweet spot that combines quality, comfort and durability at around ₦25,000.

 Depending on whether you’re going to be taking calls or not with your headphones, you’ll want to look out for the ones with a mic.
 If you’ll be taking lots of calls with your headphones, wired in ear ones are usually your best bet because their mic is inline and you can bring it to your mouth and be heard clearly without having to talk loudly.
 You can also get call headsets like those in the Microsoft LifeChat series.